 Have hepatitis A or B, once the baby is given protective shots in the hospital.

 Have hepatitis C, unless nipples are cracked or bleeding.

 Have inverted nipples, as the nipple may “pop out” during pregnancy.

 Have an occasional alcoholic drink–with spacing between drink and next feeding.

 Smoke tobacco; it is best for the parent’s health and baby’s health for parents not to smoke, but it is not a reason to avoid breastfeeding.

 Parents who have had breast surgery and asymmetrical breasts can breastfeed with good information and support.
-If you have any concerns about breastfeeding, one of our board-certified lactation consultants can talk to you about them.
+If you have any concerns about breastfeeding, one of our International Board-Certified Lactation Consultants (IBCLCs) can talk to you about them.

 What steps can you take to prepare for breastfeeding?